Vaishnav-Sabari-Girish/ComChan/README.md

 ## Features

 - [x] Read incoming Serial data from Serial ports
-- [ ] Write to Serial port i.e Send data to Serial device.
-(Partially Implemented)
+- [x] Write to Serial port i.e Send data to Serial device.
 - [ ] Write serial data to a file for later use (can be .txt , .csv and more)
 - [ ] Terminal based Serial Plotter (to be implemented with the `--plot` command)